paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

 (2) explore ways and means to establish similar programs within the respective banks to provide credit to microenterprises for small scale economic activities.

-**(c) Annual reports to Congress; inclusion of status of microenterprise credit promotion activities** Each annual report to the Congress by the National Advisory Council on International Monetary and Financial Policies shall describe the status of the microenterprise credit promotion activities of each of the institutions referred to in subsection (a) or (b) of this section.
+**(c) Annual reports to Congress; inclusion of status of microenterprise credit promotion activities** Each annual report to the Congress by the National Advisory Council on International Monetary and Financial Policies shall describe the status of the microenterprise credit promotion activities of each of the institutions referred to in subsection (a) or (b).

 ### Statutory Notes